Student Success Committee: Overview and Purpose

 A Collaborative Process

-- Implement a concerted student success and retention program, utilizing the collected data and drawing upon best practices.
+- Oversees collaborative student success and retention initiatives, utilizing the collected data and drawing upon best practices.

 - Systematically review university-wide assessment data with the goal of improving student success.